Markus Rauschecker, JD

 CHHS supports the District of Columbia during Presidential Inaugurations.
 As Program Manager to the District of Columbia Presidential Inaugural Committee, Mr. Rauschecker provided both management and operational support during the 2009 and 2013 Presidential Inaugurations.

-Mr. Rauschecker has developed and teaches three courses at Maryland Carey School of Law: The “Law and Policy of Cybersecurity,” the “Law and Policy of Cyber Crime,” and “International Law and Cybersecurity.”
+Mr. Rauschecker has developed and taught four courses at Maryland Carey School of Law: The “Law and Policy of Cybersecurity,” the “Law and Policy of Cyber Crime,” “International Law and Cybersecurity,” and “Information Privacy.”
 These courses are regularly offered to J.D., LL.M., and Masters of Science in Law (MSL) students.

 Examples of Projects include: